nathan-gs/nathan-gs.github.com/_posts/2024-01-13-ha-degree-days-with-occupancy.md

 title: "Degree Days with Occupancy adjustments in Home Assistant"
 categories:
 excerpt: >
-  [Degree Days](https://en.wikipedia.org/wiki/Degree_day) (or [Graaddag](https://nl.wikipedia.org/wiki/Graaddag) in Dutch) allows you to benchmark gas consumption in relation to temperature.
-By tracking the degree days, it is possible to estimate how much energy is needed to heat or cool a building and compare it to the actual energy usage.
-While it definitely is a useful benchmark it falls short into taking account if people are home or not.
+  [Degree Days](https://en.wikipedia.org/wiki/Degree_day) (or [Graaddag](https://nl.wikipedia.org/wiki/Graaddag) in Dutch) allows you to benchmark energy consumption in relation to temperature.While it definitely is a useful benchmark it falls short into taking account if people are home or not.
 Based on the Degree Day calculation, and the # of hours anyone is at home, I will calculate a new metric: `(DD/gas m3)*hours/24`.
 tags:
  - Home Assistant
  - Home Energy Management
  - Home Automation
 ---

-[Degree Days](https://en.wikipedia.org/wiki/Degree_day) (or [Graaddag](https://nl.wikipedia.org/wiki/Graaddag) in Dutch) allows you to benchmark gas consumption in relation to temperature.
-By tracking the degree days, it is possible to estimate how much energy is needed to heat or cool a building and compare it to the actual energy usage.
-While it definitely is a useful benchmark it falls short into taking account if people are home or not.
+[Degree Days](https://en.wikipedia.org/wiki/Degree_day) (or [Graaddag](https://nl.wikipedia.org/wiki/Graaddag) in Dutch) allows you to benchmark energy consumption in relation to temperature.While it definitely is a useful benchmark it falls short into taking account if people are home or not.
 Based on the Degree Day calculation, and the # of hours anyone is at home, I will calculate a new metric: `(DD/gas m3)*hours/24`.

 > #### TIP
 >